IBM/gWhisper/README.md

     ./build.sh

-Executables are now available in the `build` folder.
+Executables are now available in the `build/bin` folder.

 If you do not want to [install](#Install) gWhisper, you need to source the completion file (for tab completion):